lpaulger/lpaulger.github.io/_posts/2014-10-13-Javascript-CI.md

 ###Introduction

 Working on the web today, you've probably heard about writing javascript using test driven development (tdd).
-Well I'm not going to tell you why it's good to follow a tdd cycle, but if thats why you're here then check out [this rsource from...]().
+Well I'm not going to tell you why it's good to follow a tdd cycle, but if thats why you're here then check out [this resource from...]().
 Additionally I will not talk about How to write good tests